-The City of Pitt Meadows is excited to begin the Parks, Recreation and Culture Master Plan process in 2020, which will provide engagement opportunities that will be play a part of the process in creating a multi-year guiding plan for the future of these service areas.
+The City of Pitt Meadows is in the process of developing the Parks, Recreation and Culture Master Plan, which will provide engagement opportunities that will play a part in the process of creating a multi-year guiding plan for the future of these service areas.
 Make sure to follow our social media channels to find out where we are in the process and when there will be opportunities for you to let us know your ideas!

 The following list includes the creation of new parks, as well as the improvement and maintenance projects of existing parks.

 Harris Road Playground Replacement (Dec 2021 - Early 2022)

 May 20 Update - Phase 2:

 The Konnection Swing is the final piece of the Harris Road Park Installation.
 The installation is scheduled to take place, next week, May 24 to 27.
 The existing playground is open for use.
 The installation area will be fenced off until the project is complete.
 For safety, park users are reminded to avoid the fenced area.

 For more details or questions, please reach out to our parks team at firstname.lastname@example.org.